CLINDA-AAU/hemaClass/README.md

 devtools::install_github("AnalytixWare/ShinySky")

 # Finally the package is installed.
-devtools::install_github("oncoclass/hemaClass",
-                         dependencies = TRUE)
+devtools::install_github("oncoclass/hemaClass", dependencies = TRUE)
 ```

-`hemaClass` is still under heavy development and should be considered unstable.
+`hemaClass` is still under development and should be considered unstable.
 Be sure that you have the [package development prerequisites](http://www.rstudio.com/ide/docs/packages/prerequisites) if you wish to install the package from the source.

 **Note:** The interface and function names may still see significant changes and
 modifications!